yahoo/VerizonVideoPartnerSDK-iOS/tutorials/README.md

 #### Disabling HLS (or forcing MP4 playback)

-Many (but not all) of the videos in the O2 video platform, have multiple renditions.
-There may be some set of circumstances where you do not want to use HLS (.m3u8) renditions, and therefore, want to force the alternate high resolution .mp4 rendition.
+Most (but not all) of the videos in the Verizon Video Partner network, have multiple renditions.
+There may be some set of circumstances where you do not want to use HLS (M3U8) renditions, and therefore, want to force the alternate high resolution MP4 rendition.
 As a result, our SDK has the ability to override or disable getting the default HLS rendition.
 On iOS and tvOS, this is not something that we specifically advocate, so we won't show you this code in this tutorial.
 If you believe you have a good need for avoiding the network and visual performance improvements that HLS provides, please email [Video Support Team](mailto:video.support@oath.com) and we will be happy to help you!

 <a name="tutorial-2"></a>
-## Tutorial 2: Customizing the Default Controls UX
+### Tutorial 2: Customizing the Default Controls UX

 This tutorial sample shows you how to further modify the default controls UX.